Ivy Raider ‘Moneyball for Gunnery’

 We next collected a “Gunner Pride” score for two battalions (110 crews) via digital survey prior to MMG

-measure gunner motivation or “buy-in,” which we hypothesized would impact their effort level throughout
+gunner motivation or “buy-in,” which we hypothesized would impact their effort level throughout gunnery.

-gunnery.
-Incorporating that variable into the previous model indicated that gunner buy-in is the most
+Incorporating that variable into the previous model indicated that gunner buy-in is the most important predictor

-important predictor in those two battalions.
-Table 2 demonstrates that “Gunner Pride” score is robust across
+in those two battalions.
+Table 2 demonstrates that “Gunner Pride” score is robust across the four different

 Table 2 — Logistic Regression Results with “Gunner Pride” Score